day8/re-frame/docs/Interceptors.md

 So, you'll want to use Interceptors because they solve problems, and help you to write nice code.

-__Second__, under the covers, Interceptors provide the mechanism by which event handlers are executed.
+__Second__, under the covers, Interceptors provide the mechanism underneath Dominos 2 and 3.
 They are a central concept and understanding them better will serve you well, even if you don't need to directly use them very often.

 ## What Do Interceptors Do?